robertocarroll/chatui/README.md

 ## Principles / Thoughts
 - The user path has to be short
 - The bot is the "verb"
-- Conversational UI is v fragile - How to make the user aware of what the bot can do.
+- Conversational UI is v fragile - How to make the user aware of what the bot can do?
 - Gentle, human, considered
 - Playful and witty
 - Small pieces loosely joined - use existing infrastructure and apps